 Is really sacred.

-In my neighborhood in Seattle many don't believe in anything sacred other than, at best, Obama.
-Their entire belief system centers on that tin god then on themselves and their "only one life to live, live, live!."
+In my neighborhood in Seattle, many don’t believe in anything sacred other than, at best, Obama.
+Their entire belief system centers on that tin god than on themselves and their “only one life to live, live, live!.”
 All of which makes for an empty skin sack of existential desolation that they try to fill every Halloween with the greatest of American secular concepts: fun.

 “Fun” is a curiously American concept that seems to have begun its invasion of all aspects of our shared life shortly after the end of WWII.
 I suppose that after the Great Depression and the war, the nation felt it could use a little fun.
 And, as usual, that great American axiom, “If it is worth doing, it is worth overdoing,” came into play.
 Nowhere do we see the idea that life should be “fun” pumped up into bigger balloons of pure vanity than on Halloween.